apache/nifi-minifi-cpp/README.md

 the linter for the Google Style guide.
 Google provides an Eclipse formatter for their style guide.
 It is located [here](https://github.com/google/styleguide/blob/gh-pages/eclipse-cpp-google-style.xml).
 New contributions are expected to follow the Google style guide when it is reasonable.

-Shell script files shall follow the guidelines and best practices defined by the [shellcheck](https://github.com/koalaman/shellcheck) analysis tool.
-New contributions are expected to pass the shellcheck analysis as part of the verification process.
-If a shellcheck requested change is unfeasable it shall be disabled on per-line basis and will be subjected to review.
-For more information on an issue please check the [shellcheck wiki page](https://github.com/koalaman/shellcheck/wiki).

 Additionally, all new files must include a copy of the Apache License Header.

 For more details on how to contribute please see our [Contribution Guide](CONTRIB.md)
 ## License
 Except as otherwise noted this software is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)